Ramiel0/lorebot-rewritten/README.md

 # lorebot-rewritten
-this is the shoddily rewritten version of hullseals lorebot. i felt like yandev making this because its been like four fucking years since ive done anything relating to python so its done so shit because the bot that lorebot was originally based on used a funky text file to easily create and store command responses and i cant do any of that shit.
+this is the shoddily rewritten version of hullseals lorebot. i felt like yandev making this because its been like four fucking years since ive done anything relating to python so.

+its done so shit because the bot that lorebot was originally based on used a funky text file to easily create and store command responses and i cant do any of that shit.

 ## ***SOME COMMANDS ARE EXCLUDED.***